 This serum’s main ingredient, niacinamide, works to vanish fine lines, hyperpigmentation, sun damage, redness, and more, which is why Paviol recommends it for achieving a brighter and moisturized complexion.

-For a budget-friendly way to diminish the look of pores and increase smoothness, this product from fan-favorite brand The Ordinary contains 10% niacinamide and is loved by users for its gentle formula that works well on sensitive skin.
+For a budget-friendly way to diminish the look of pores and increase smoothness, this product from the fan-favorite brand The Ordinary contains 10% niacinamide and is loved by users for its gentle formula that works well on sensitive skin.

 Niacinamide and Salicylic Acid

-Since salicylic acid is soluble, it easily penetrates into pores to loosen dirt, oil and debris, explains Paviol.
+Since salicylic acid is soluble, it seamlessly penetrates into pores to loosen dirt, oil and debris, explains Paviol.
 “At the same time, niacinamide reduces sebum production by decreasing glyceride and fatty acid production of surface sebum.”
 Together, they reduce pore size, clear up skin, and improve skin texture.

 This TikTok-viral treatment solution uses salicylic acid to exfoliate pores and eliminate blemishes.
 Paviol recommends using this serum in conjunction with a niacinamide, like the PCA B3 Brightening Serum, for the best results.

 Retinol and Hyaluronic Acid